awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/detecting-custom-labels.md

 ------
 #### [ Java ]

-   The following example code displays bounding boxes around custom labels detected in an image\.
-In the function `main`, replace the following values:
+   The following example code displays bounding boxes and image level labels found in an image\.

+   To analyze a local image, run the program and supply the following command line arguments:
+   + The ARN of the model with which you want to analyze the image\.
+   + The name and location of a local image file\.

+   To analyze an image stored in an Amazon S3 bucket, run the program and supply the following command line arguments:
+   + The ARN of the model with which you want to analyze the image\.
-   + `bucket` with the name of Amazon S3 bucket that you used in step 4\.
+   + The name and location of an image within the Amazon S3 bucket that you used in step 4\.
-   + `photo` with the name of the input image file you uploaded in step 4\.
+   + The Amazon S3 bucket that contains the image that you used in step 4\.
-   + `minConfidence` with the minimum confidence \(0\-100\)\.
-Objects detected with a confidence lower than this value are not returned\.
-   + `projectVersionArn` with the ARN of the model that you want use with the input image\.

    ```
-   //Copyright 2020 Amazon.com, Inc. or its affiliates.
+   //Copyright 2021 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
    //PDX-License-Identifier: MIT-0 (For details, see https://github.com/awsdocs/amazon-rekognition-custom-labels-developer-guide/blob/master/LICENSE-SAMPLECODE.)

    package com.example.rekognition;

-   //Import the basic graphics classes.
    import java.awt.*;
    import java.awt.image.BufferedImage;
+   import java.io.IOException;
    import java.util.List;
    import javax.imageio.ImageIO;
    import javax.swing.*;
+   import java.io.FileNotFoundException;
+   import java.awt.font.FontRenderContext;
+   import java.util.logging.Level;
+   import java.util.logging.Logger;
+   import java.io.File;
+   import java.io.FileInputStream;
+   import java.io.InputStream;
+   import java.nio.ByteBuffer;
+   import java.io.ByteArrayInputStream;
+   import java.io.ByteArrayOutputStream;

    import com.amazonaws.services.rekognition.AmazonRekognition;
    import com.amazonaws.services.rekognition.AmazonRekognitionClientBuilder;